Graviton-Code-Editor/Graviton-App/readme.md

 ![example screenshot](example.png)

+## ✨ Features

 **NOTE:**
-Changes on this source may not be released as an official build yet.
+Some of these features may not be released as an official build yet, but they are already implemented in the source code.

-## ✨ Features

 - 🧬 Git integration
 - 💻 Integrated Terminal